-R1.2.1 PALANTIR providers host SHALL provide telemetry and other auditing information relevant to the security mechanisms of the system.
+Req.
+ID Requirement description Origin of requirement R1.2.7 The PALANTIR eco-system SHALL be able to publish security KPI measuring the compliance of stakeholder with their Security Level Commitments.
 All use cases.
-R1.2.2 PALANTIR providers host SHALL only allow authenticated users to consume the services provided by the 5G system.
-Use case 3.
-R1.2.3 PALANTIR providers SHALL ensure the necessary network capacity and network resources necessary for the critical operations of the 5G services.
-Use case 3.
-R1.2.4 PALANTIR providers SHALL enable a secure platform for vertical services to be deployed.
-Use case 2.
-R1.2.5 The PALANTIR-introduced security mechanisms should be transparent to the operation of vertical applications.
-All use cases.
-R1.2.6 Security mechanisms used in a complex cybersecurity eco-system SHALL be able to identify, distribute and allocate responsibilities between 5G ecosystem stakeholders.
-Use case 3.
-R1.2.7 The PALANTIR eco-system SHALL be able to publish security KPI measuring the compliance of stakeholder with their Security Level Commitments.
-All use cases.
 R1.2.8 Technologies used by PALANTIR SHOULD be trustable.
 Technical Questionnaire: question 6.
 All use cases.
-R1.2.9 The PALANTIR system MUST provide security mechanisms to ensure that user (and endpoints) data are securely processed and stored wherever it is processed or stored.
+R1.2.9 The PALANTIR system SHALL provide security mechanisms to ensure that user (and endpoints) data are securely processed and stored wherever it is processed or stored.
 Technical Questionnaire: question 32.
 All use cases.
 R1.2.10 The PALANTIR platform SHOULD provide risk profiling and assessment for a set of input attack surfaces provided from the corresponding stakeholder.
 All use cases.
 R1.2.11 The PALANTIR platform SHOULD support management capabilities for the vulnerabilities of the system under test.
 All use cases.
 R1.2.12 The PALANTIR platform SHOULD provide coherent mitigation plans for corresponding threat and attack vectors.
 All use cases.
-Group 1.3.: Secu re Service Ecosystem requirements R1.3.1 The platform SHALL be able to instantiate security capabilities.
+Group 1.3.: Secu Group 1.3.: Secure Service Ecosystem requirements R1.3.1 The platform SHALL be able to instantiate security capabilities.
 Description of Action.
+R1.3.2 The platform SHALL be able to configure security capabilities, whether already deployed or newly instantiated.
+All use cases.
+R1.3.3 The platform SHALL provide a variety of SecaaS packages on the Catalogue.
+Technical Questionnaire: question 9 and 11.
+All use cases.
+R1.3.4 The security capabilities SHALL provide the maximum feasible set of the expected (open) connectors so as to be handled similarly in the catalogue and interact in a similar manner with the orchestration tools.
+Description of Action.
+R1.3.5 The security capabilities SHALL provide the privacy specifications that are shown to infrastructure administrators that ultimately deploy such services.
+Description of Action.
+R1.3.6 The security capabilities SHALL implement the expected (open) Element Management System (EMS) hooks so to be configured by the platform.
+Description of Action.
+R1.3.7 The security capabilities SHALL be uploaded to the catalogue as pre-packaged bundle(s).
+Any external dependency SHALL be Description of Action.

-Document name: Delive able 2.1.
-Requirer nents & High-Level Design - Ir nterim Page: 23 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final
+Document name: ent name: Deliverable 2.3.
+Requirements & High-Level Design - Final Page: 22 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final